 Step 6: select a class and the assignment dates.

-Click Yes, Assign Now.
 The Assign To Your Students page appears.
 Select a class from the Class drop-down menu.
 Classes without defined grading calendars appear with a icon.
+If you are connected to more than one SmartMusic platform, make sure to select the desired platform in the first drop-down menu.

 If you have selected a class without a defined grading calendar, click Define Now to open the Class Details and define a grading calendar.
 Click Refresh when finished.